Document Classification

 Document Organization Methods

-LightBeam offers two approaches to document organization:
+LightBeam offers three approaches to document organization:

 Classifications serve as the default method, providing a hierarchical structure where documents belong to specific categories and sub-categories.
 This system ensures consistent organization across your enterprise.